neutrinojs/neutrino/docs/usage.md

 # Usage

-TODO
+Neutrino is a configuration management tool for the webpack ecosystem that supports building, testing, linting, and developing JavaScript projects based on shared configuration presets and middleware.
-Neutrino is a command-line tool that wraps webpack in order to support building JavaScript projects based on shared configuration presets and middleware.
-You can use Neutrino within your project, preferably using scripts defined in your project's `package.json`.
+You can use Neutrino within your project alongside webpack, ESLint, Jest, Karma, and more of your favorite CLI tools, preferably using scripts defined in your project's `package.json`.

 ## Setup